-The border region of southeast Xizang and northwest Yunnan – part of the Three Parallel Rivers World Heritage Site of UNESCO – is a hotspot of rhododendron diversity with over 300 known species.
-Despite its official status as an area of outstanding universal value (since 2003), degradation of natural ecosystems continues in the region, in particular as a result of overexploitation for firewood and conversion of rhododendron shrublands to grasslands for livestock grazing.
+The border region of southeast Xizang and northwest Yunnan – part of the Three Parallel Rivers World Heritage Site of UNESCO – is a hotspot of rhododendron diversity with an estimated number of at least 300 known species.
+Despite its official status as an area of outstanding universal value (since 2003), degradation of natural ecosystems continues in the region, in particular because of overexploitation for firewood and conversion of rhododendron habitats to grassland for livestock grazing.

 What did we do?

 The main activities of this project included:

 - Field surveys to increase knowledge of the distribution of target rhododendron species in the project area.